 Once you have written your piece, you need to proofread it.
 Proofreading your work might seem easy, but it is certainly not; it is a vital step in the writing process, which is tedious and time-consuming.

-The details and the focus that is required to reassess your document is as challenging as it is important.
+The details and the focus required to reassess your document is as challenging as it is essential.
 Proofreading a document is not just for correcting grammatical mistakes; it has more responsibilities to its JD.
-It is the job of a proofreader to make the sentences short and easy to elevate the reading experience.
+A proofreader’s job is to make the sentences short and easy to elevate the reading experience.

 A document with too many errors makes the reader lose focus from the message of the written piece; the same is the case with a copy containing difficult words.